WICG/translation-api/README.md

 We're open to this idea, but we think the existing complexity is necessary to support the design wherein translation and language detection models might not be already downloaded.
 By separating the two stages, we allow web developers to perform the initial creation-and-possibly-downloading steps early in their page's lifecycle, in preparation for later, hopefully-quick calls to APIs like `translate()`.

-Another possible simplification is to make the `capabilities()` APIs synchronous instead of asynchronous.
+Another possible simplification is to make the `availability()` APIs synchronous instead of asynchronous.
 This would be implementable by having the browser proactively load the capabilities information into the main thread's process, upon creation of the global object.
 We think this is not worthwhile, as it imposes a non-negligible cost on all global object creation, even when the APIs are not used.

 ### Allowing unknown source languages for translation

 An earlier revision of this API including support for combining the language detection and translation steps into a single translation call, which did a best-guess on the source language.
 The idea was that this would possibly be more efficient than requiring the web developer to do two separate calls, and it could possibly even be done using a single model.

 We abandoned this design when it became clear that existing browsers have very decoupled implementations of translation vs. language detection, using separate models for each.
 This includes supporting different languages for language detection vs. for translation.
-So even if the translation model supported an unknown-source-language mode, it might not support the same inputs as the language detection model, which would create a confusing developer experience and be hard to signal in the capabilities API.
+So even if the translation model supported an unknown-source-language mode, it might not support the same inputs as the language detection model, which would create a confusing developer experience and be hard to signal in the API.

 ## Stakeholder feedback